UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/create-project-mac.md

 - *Target Android Version* In general, _this should be set to the latest stable version of Android_ so that all the new APIs are available and known bugs have been squashed.
 Updating this might also be a requirement of the PlayStore as policy changes.

 ### Updates to Xcode
 This is realtively simple to manage.

-Run the Apple Mac App Store application, and click "Updates".
+- Run the Apple Mac App Store application
+- Click "Updates".
 If there is an update to Xcode, click the button to download and install it.
-You should then run Xcode once before using the simulator in Visual Studio.
+- You should then run Xcode once before using the simulator in Visual Studio.

--

 ----